MiloTruck/milotruck.github.io/_posts/2023-12-06-A year of Competitive Audits.md

   <img src="{{site.baseurl}}/assets/images/picodes_msg.jpg" width=500>
 </p>

-The protocol team would later reach out to me and [@0xJuancito](https://twitter.com/0xJuancito) for a review of their fixes, modifications and additions to the codebase.
+The protocol team would later reach out to me and [@0xJuancito](https://twitter.com/0xJuancito) (who was 2nd) for a review of their fixes, modifications and additions to the codebase.

 ## August - Rising to the top